mrvejar/mrvejar.github.io/_pages/cv.md

   * Advisor: Dr. Amy E. Hixon
   * July 2019—Present
   * Study plutonium sorption, reduction, and chemical behavior in the presence of aluminum-doped hematite and goethite.
-    * Synthesize and characterize (using powder x-ray diffraction, N2 sorption BET surface area, dynamic light scattering, scanning electron microscope imaging, inductively coupled plasma-optical emission spectroscopy, potentiometric titrations) aluminum-substituted hematite, and aluminum-substituted goethite.
+    * Synthesize and characterize (using powder x-ray diffraction, N2 sorption BET surface area, dynamic light scattering, scanning electron microscope imaging, inductively coupled plasma-optical emission spectroscopy, potentiometric titrations, X-ray photoelectron spectroscopy) aluminum-substituted hematite, and aluminum-substituted goethite.
     * Prepare Pu(V) working solutions for experiments from Pu solutions with initially mixed valence states.
     * Conduct batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium.
     *	Analyze and determine plutonium aqueous concentrations and oxidation state distributions from working solutions and batch sorption experiments using liquid scintillation counting.
     * Collect (at the Stanford Synchrotron Radiation Lightsource and the Advanced Photon Source) and analyze L3-edge X-ray absorption near-edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) data of plutonium-bearing samples from sorption experiments with iron oxide minerals.
-3. Guest Researcher, European Synchrotron Research Facility Collaborating Research Group: BM20 Rossendorf Beamline (ROBL), Helmholtz-Zentrum Dresden-Rossendorf (as a collaboration with the University of Notre Dame).
+2. Guest Researcher, European Synchrotron Research Facility Collaborating Research Group: BM20 Rossendorf Beamline (ROBL), Helmholtz-Zentrum Dresden-Rossendorf (as a collaboration with the University of Notre Dame).
-  a.
-Advisor: Dr. Kristina O. Kvashnina
+  * Advisor: Dr. Kristina O. Kvashnina
-  b.
-September—November 2022
+  * September—November 2022
-  c.
-Study plutonium sorption, reduction, and chemical behavior in the presence of aluminum-doped hematite and goethite using synchrotron-based X-ray spectroscopy.
+  * Study plutonium sorption, reduction, and chemical behavior in the presence of aluminum-doped hematite and goethite using synchrotron-based X-ray spectroscopy.
-    i.
-Conduct batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium. ii.
-Collect (at the European Synchrotron Research Facility) and analyze M4-edge and L3-edge high energy resolution X-ray absorption near-edge structure (HERFD-XANES) of plutonium-bearing samples from sorption experiments with iron oxide minerals.
+    * Conduct batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium.
+    * Collect (at the European Synchrotron Research Facility) and analyze Pu M4-edge and L3-edge high energy resolution X-ray absorption near-edge structure (HERFD-XANES) of plutonium-bearing samples from sorption experiments with iron oxide minerals.
+    * Collect (at the European Synchrotron Research Facility) and analyze Fe K-edge high energy resolution X-ray absorption near-edge structure (HERFD-XANES) Al-doped and non-doped iron oxide minerals.
-4. Research Assistant, Environmental Geochemistry Laboratory, Chapman University
+3. Research Assistant, Environmental Geochemistry Laboratory, Chapman University
-  a.
-Advisor: Dr. Christopher Kim
+  * Advisor: Dr. Christopher Kim
-  b.
-June 2017—July 2019
+  * June 2017—July 2019
-  c.
-Study arsenic spatial distribution in mine wastes, working towards developing a proxy for short- and long-term exposure risks using extended X-ray absorption fine structure (EXAFS) spectroscopy and micro X-ray fluorescence (µXRF) imaging.
+  * Study arsenic spatial distribution in mine wastes, working towards developing a proxy for short- and long-term exposure risks using extended X-ray absorption fine structure (EXAFS) spectroscopy and micro X-ray fluorescence (µXRF) imaging.
-    i.
-Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze K-edge EXAFS and XANES data from arsenic-contaminated mine-tailing samples.
+    * Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze K-edge EXAFS and XANES data from arsenic-contaminated mine-tailing samples.
-    1. Collect similar X-ray absorption spectroscopy data from aggregated nanoscale goethite with sorbed Cu and Zn for other projects. ii.
-Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze µXRF maps of mine tailings to quantify arsenic and iron spatial distributions. iii.
-Explore and co-develop (minor role) a machine-learning-assisted method to identify mine tailings and quantify arsenic from XRF maps using QGIS and QPath.
+    * Collect similar X-ray absorption spectroscopy data from aggregated nanoscale goethite with sorbed Cu and Zn for other projects.
+    * Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze µXRF maps of mine tailings to quantify arsenic and iron spatial distributions.
+    * Explore and co-develop (minor role) a machine-learning-assisted method to identify mine tailings and quantify arsenic from XRF maps using QGIS and QPath.
-5. Stanford Earth Summer Undergraduate Research in Geoscience and Engineering (SURGE), Sedimentary Geology Group, Stanford University
+4. Stanford Earth Summer Undergraduate Research in Geoscience and Engineering (SURGE), Sedimentary Geology Group, Stanford University
-  a.
-Advisor: Dr. Donald Lowe, Mentor: Dr. Chayawan Jaikla
+  * Advisor: Dr. Donald Lowe, Mentor: Dr. Chayawan Jaikla
-  b.
-June—August 2018
+  * June—August 2018
-  c.
-Apply petrography, geochemistry, and U-Pb detrital zircon geochronology of the Pigeon Point and Atascadero Formations to study the geologic implications for Late Cretaceous tectonic history of the San Gregorio-Hosgri fault.
+  * Apply petrography, geochemistry, and U-Pb detrital zircon geochronology of the Pigeon Point and Atascadero Formations to study the geologic implications for Late Cretaceous tectonic history of the San Gregorio-Hosgri fault.
-    i.
-Collect and map field samples of turbidites and mudstones. ii.
-Conduct mineral separations of zircon crystals from whole-rock turbidite and mudstone samples for U-Pb geochronology by secondary-ion mass spectrometry. iii.
-Examine and quantify minerals in petrographic samples of turbidites and mudstones. iv.
-Analyze rare-earth element and major-element composition data by inductive coupling plasma mass spectrometry of mudstone samples.
+    * Collect and map field samples of turbidites and mudstones.
+    * Conduct mineral separations of zircon crystals from whole-rock turbidite and mudstone samples for U-Pb geochronology by secondary-ion mass spectrometry.
+    * Examine and quantify minerals in petrographic samples of turbidites and mudstones.
+    * Analyze rare-earth element and major-element composition data by inductive coupling plasma mass spectrometry of mudstone samples.
-6. Summer Undergraduate Research Fellowship in Environmental and Earth Sciences (SURFEES), Environmental Geochemistry Laboratory, Chapman University
+5. Summer Undergraduate Research Fellowship in Environmental and Earth Sciences (SURFEES), Environmental Geochemistry Laboratory, Chapman University
-  a.
-Advisor: Dr. Christopher Kim
+  * Advisor: Dr. Christopher Kim
-  b.
-June—August 2016
+  * June—August 2016
-  c.
-Study the effects of drying aggregation conditions on the uptake and retention of Pb(II) and Zn(II) onto iron oxyhydroxide nanoparticles.
+  * Study the effects of drying aggregation conditions on the uptake and retention of Pb(II) and Zn(II) onto iron oxyhydroxide nanoparticles.
-    i.
-Synthesize, aggregate, and characterize (using BET surface area, dynamic light scattering, scanning electron microscope imaging) nanoscale goethite in aqueous suspension. ii.
-Conduct batch adsorption and desorption experiments with aggregated nanoscale goethite and Pb(II) and Zn(II) iii.
-Analyze elemental concentrations of Pb(II) and Zn(II) using atomic absorption spectrometry.
+    * Synthesize, aggregate, and characterize (using BET surface area, dynamic light scattering, scanning electron microscope imaging) nanoscale goethite in aqueous suspension.
+    * Conduct batch adsorption and desorption experiments with aggregated nanoscale goethite and Pb(II) and Zn(II)
+    * Analyze elemental concentrations of Pb(II) and Zn(II) using atomic absorption spectrometry.

 Presentations
 ======